 If you're making a remote deposit with your mobile device, you typically don't need to use a deposit slip.
 At most banks, you're already logged into your account when you snap a photo of the check, so you don't need to provide those details.
 Typically you just confirm the dollar amount and review any account and routing information from the check.

 Your bank sets rules, known as the funds availability policy, which explain how long you need to wait before spending money from a deposit.
-In many cases, you can take up to $200 in cash from a personal check within one business day.
+In some cases, you can take up to $225 in cash from a personal check on the first business day.
 You may be able to get more when you deposit a cashier’s check or USPS money order.